 Duane looked thoughtful.
 “I hear strains of the old song, ‘His Eye is on the Sparrow.’”

 We were silent for a few seconds, Letting that sink in.
-Around us floated the smells of frying bacon and eggs, along with the usual restaurant crowd noises and plates clattering.
+Around us floated the smells of frying bacon and eggs, along with crowd noises and clattering plates.
 Morning sunlight blazed through the windows, seeming too bright for the solemn moment.
 Then Duane spoke quietly.

 “That’s all good and well, Sam, but it’s still a tough world in the here and now.”

 “You know where my hope is, gentlemen.
 My hope is in the Lord, not in the things of this world.
 By no means do I take the affairs of this world lightly, but I’m looking for better things when Christ sets up His kingdom.
-He’ll make all things right and put the wicked in their place.
-And for those who say that’s pie in the sky, I ask, what better do they have to offer?”
+He’ll make all things right and put the wicked in their place.”

 “Another good point,” I said.